rodrigoalvesvieira/old-blog/_posts/2012-02-23-unix-goodies-4-xargs.md

 Suppose your computer is got two running instances of Emacs, <span class="small_code">pidof</span> will list them and <span class="small_code">xargs</span> will handle the passing properly to <span class="small_code">kill</span>.

+What happens there is that every output member of the first command is passed individually as argument to the second one. <span class="small_code">xargs</span> is <span class="small_code">stdio</span>'s playtool.

 This very command makes <span class="small_code">kill</span> raise a "not enough arguments" exception if you omit <span class="small_code">xargs</span>.

 Favorite Snippet